Learning

 - April - Earth Day

-- August - Water communion, Covenanting, Religious Education Volunteer training
+- August - Water communion, Religious Education Volunteer training

 - October - Feast of the Hunter's Moon, Blessing of the Animals, Halloween party/haunted house